-To limit interference into adjacent carriers, the EIRP density outside of the satellite bandwidth allocated for each carrier that results from spectral re-growth due to earth station nonlinearities shall be at least 26 dB below the main carrier spectral density measured in a 4 kHz band.
-In the case of Standard C and E stations, this value may be exceeded whenever uplink power control is activated, but by no more than 9 dB under any circumstances.
+To limit interference into adjacent carriers, the EIRP density outside of the satellite bandwidth unit allocated for each carrier resulting from spectral re-growth due to earth station nonlinearities shall be at least 26 dB below the main carrier spectral density measured in a 4 kHz band.
+In the case of Standard C and E stations, this value may be exceeded when power control is activated, but by no more than 9 dB under any circumstances.